nsec/askgod/doc/api_doc.md

 If the scoreboard is disabled, all scores will be 0 except for the team of the requestor.
 If the writeups are disabled, score\_writeups will be 0.

+## teams\_getdetails()
+Returns a dict containing information related to the caller's team:
+ - id (int): The team's ID
+ - name (string): The team's name
+ - country (string): Two letters ISO code
+ - website (string): The team's website

+The strings may be empty if unset.

+## teams\_setdetails(properties)
+One time setup of an unconfigured team.
+This takes a dict of the various fields that need to be set and returns True on success or raises the appropriate exception on failure.

+The valid keys are:
+ - name (string): Name of the team
+ - country (string): Two capital letters (country ISO code)
+ - website (string): URL of the team's website

+Only fields that aren't already set may be configured this way, changing an existing value requires admin privileges.

+If this feature is disabled, an exception will be raised.
+Support for the feature may be checked through config\_variables().

 # Team functions
 ## scores\_list\_submitted()